Table of Contents

 2. Determine Acceptable vs. High Packet Loss:

 High Packet Loss: Typically above 10%, this level of packet loss can severely impact Internet connectivity, causing issues such as sluggish page loads, choppy video playback, and delays in online gaming.
-In extreme cases, it may even lead to complete disconnections.
+In extreme cases, it may even lead to complete Internet disconnections.

 Acceptable Packet Loss: Generally below 1%, this level of packet loss is considered normal and often goes unnoticed in everyday Internet use.
 However, even low levels of packet loss can contribute to increased latency, which can affect the responsiveness of applications and services.